beejjorgensen/bgc/src/bgc_part_0600_strings.md

 printf("%s\n", t);  // "zello, again!"
 ```

-So remember: if you have a pointer to a constant string, don't try to
+So remember: if you have a pointer to a string literal, don't try to
 change it!
+And if you use a string in double quotes to initialize an
+array, that's not actually a string literal.

 ## Getting String Length